AdarshVNair-001/html-projects/README.md

-# html-projects
+# html/CSS-projects
-projects based only on html
+projects based only on html AND CSS
-# Facebook HTML Login Page
+# Facebook HTML/CSS Login Page

-This repository contains a simple HTML code to create a old Facebook login page lookalike.
-It's designed for educational purposes to understand the structure and design of a login page using HTML.
+This repository contains a simple HTML and CSS code to create a old Facebook login page lookalike.
+It's designed for educational purposes to understand the structure and design of a login page using HTML AND CSS.

 ## Project Description